serverless/workshop/workshop/README.md

 ---

-In `/workshop/template-fullstack/backend/frontend` run `deploy` to deploy the frontend service to Serverless Framework Enterprise.
+In `/workshop/frontend` run `deploy` to deploy the frontend service to Serverless Framework.

 ```text
 $ serverless deploy --stage dev